 Reach Out to an Augusta, Georgia Medical Malpractice Lawyer Today

-If you are a victim and if you wish to file a medical malpractice claim, contact our medical malpractice lawyer at Ted A. Greve & Associates.
+If you are a victim and if you wish to file a medical malpractice claim, contact our Augusta GA personal injury lawyer at Ted A. Greve & Associates.
 We will provide the best legal representation and will ensure that you get the justice you deserve.